hud-an3/n8n-skills-gemini/upload files/upload_file_SKILL.md

 ## Steps
 1. Parse the user's prompt for a folder name.
 2. **If a folder name is specified:**
    a.
-Search Google Drive for a folder matching that name.
+Search Google Drive for a folder matching that name and get it's ID using the Search files and folders in Google Drive tool.
    b.
 If it exists, use its folder ID as the upload destination.
    c.
 If it does not exist, create a new folder with that exact name, then use the newly created folder's ID as the destination.
 3. **If no folder name is specified in the prompt (file only):**